|Type of tour:||Guided|

 Day 4: Uttaradit - Sukhothai (56 miles/90 km)

 We really head off the beaten track today as we ride on some of the most secluded and beautiful roads in Thailand while a canopy of palm trees provides some natural protection from the hot Thai sun.
 We pass lush green paddy fields and many villages as we wind head towards the first capital of Thailand, Sukhothai.
 The 13th Century reign is generally viewed as the “golden age” of Siam due to the fact that its influence spread as far west as Burma, east as far as Cambodia and south down into Malaysia.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight at Sukhothai.